Gérald Chanques: “Making sure everyone feels like a member of this historic university”

 Position?

-I was recently elected Vice President of the University of Montpellier, responsible for historical heritage.
-I am a doctor, a graduate of this university, and a university professor and hospital practitioner in anesthesia and intensive care.
+I was recently elected vice president of the University of Montpellier, responsible for historical heritage.
+I am a physician, a graduate of this university, and a university professor and hospital practitioner in anesthesiology and intensive care.

 Responsibilities?

-There are several projects underway at the same time, in various locations on the University of Montpellier campus, including the Jardin des Plantes, the historic medicine building, etc. There are multiple construction sites at each of these locations.
-My main responsibility is to monitor them with all the central services that are on site.
+There are several construction projects underway simultaneously at various locations across the University of Montpellier campus, including the Botanical Garden, the historic medical building, and others.
+There are numerous construction sites at each of these locations.
+My main responsibility is to oversee them in coordination with all the central departments working on-site.

-There is a second major project, and it is nothing but a pleasure.
-It consists of connecting all the different components.
-Ensuring that everyone, every student at this university, but also every BIATS agent, every teacher, Professor , feels like a member of this historic university through its heritage.
+There is a second major undertaking, and it’s nothing but a pleasure.
+It involves bringing all the different elements together.
+It means ensuring that everyone—every student at this university, as well as every administrative staff member, every instructor, Professor —feels like a member of this historic university through its heritage.

-No, this isn't my first term.
-I've been elected since 2018 to the Academic Council's Commission for Training and University Life (CFVU).
-I have also been elected to the disciplinary sections of the university's academic council.
-It's very interesting because it allows you to get a feel for all the different components and issues that students, administrators, and teachers may have.
-So you get a very broad view of the university.
+No, this isn’t my first term.
+I’ve been serving on the Academic Council’s Committee on Education and University Life (CFVU) since 2018.
+I’ve also been elected to the disciplinary sections of the university’s Academic Council.
+It’s very interesting because it allows me to get a feel for all the different parts of the university and the student, administrative, and faculty issues that may arise.
+So we have a very broad view of the university.

 A place?

-The place that struck me?
-It was in my first year of medical school, right after graduating from high school.
-A friend who was born in Montpellier drove me to the Faculty of Medicine to enroll.
-It was located on Rue de l'École de Médecine.
-We were at Place de la Canourgue, we walked downhill and found ourselves at the foot of the cathedral.
-And there he said to me,"That's our college!"
-I still feel a little emotional about it, it was striking.
-You realize that something is really happening here, that something has happened.
-And when you enroll, you understand that it's still happening.
-So it's my favorite place.
+The place that really struck me?
+It was during my first year of medical school—actually, right after I graduated from high school.
+A friend who was born and raised in Montpellier drove me to the School of Medicine to register.
+It was located on Rue de l’École de Médecine.
+We were at Place de la Canourgue; we walked down the street and found ourselves at the foot of the cathedral.
+And there he said to me, “That’s our school!”
+I still get a little emotional thinking about it; it was striking.
+You realize that there’s truly something happening here, something that has happened.
+And when you enroll, you understand that it continues.
+So that’s my favorite place.

 No future without a past?

-There are some very new universities, very modern universities that are extremely interesting.
-They don't really have a past, so they only have the future ahead of them.
-And I think it's interesting to have this type of university that is very much rooted in the21st century.
-But it's particularly striking to go back to the roots.
-We are fortunate in Montpellier.
-We are fortunate to have a university that is one of the four oldest universities in the modern sense of the term.
+There are universities that were founded very recently—very modern universities that are certainly worth considering.
+They don’t really have a past, so they have only the future ahead of them.
+And I think it’s interesting to have this type of university that’s firmly rooted in the21st century.
+But it’s particularly striking to go back to the roots.
+We’re lucky in that regard in Montpellier.
+We’re fortunate to have a university that ranks among the four oldest universities in the modern sense of the term.
 These four universities are Oxford, Bologna, Paris, and Montpellier.

-We have lived through this medieval renaissance, this renaissance, the Age of Enlightenment.
-The spirit of the Enlightenment that endured after the revolution throughout the21st century.
-It is so easy to have this real estate and lapidary heritage in the form of objects left behind by our ancestors.
-This heritage serves to explain the spirit.
-The spirit of the medical school, the spirit of the university, and ultimately the spirit that unites us all as academics.
+We have lived through this medieval renaissance, this renaissance, and the Age of Enlightenment.
+The spirit of the Enlightenment has endured since the revolution and throughout the21st century.
+It is so easy to possess this tangible heritage in the form of objects left behind by our ancestors.
+This heritage serves to explain that spirit.
+The spirit of the medical school, the spirit of the university, and ultimately the spirit that unites us all, as academics.
 It is a fabulous opportunity that we must continue to nurture and build upon.
-And we will inevitably build it differently from newer universities that have no history.
+And we will inevitably build it differently from the newly established universities that have no history.

-A historical figure from the UM to revive?
+A historical figure from the University of Marseille worth reviving?

-It's probably Rabelais.
-Most interns, when they don the robe of Rabelais to defend their medical thesis at the end of their studies, don't know exactly who he is.
-Yet Rabelais embodies not only medicine, but all the knowledge and philosophy developed in his work.
-It is a joy to study and also a duty to study sufficiently and as broadly as possible in order to be sufficiently educated and able to decide freely.
-And that is a wonderful message for the University.
+It’s probably Rabelais.
+Most medical residents, when they don the robe of Rabelais to defend their medical thesis at the end of their studies, don’t know exactly who he is.
+Yet Rabelais embodies not just medicine; he embodies all the wisdom, all the knowledge, and the philosophy developed in his work.
+It is a joy to study, and also a duty, to acquire sufficient knowledge in the broadest possible way so that one may then be sufficiently educated and able to decide freely.
+And this is a magnificent message for the University.